l0k0ms/workshops/log-workshop-4/steps/log-parsing-answer.md

-### Grok parser configuration
+**If you reached this page without doing the exercise from the previous step, your are cheating ( ͡° ͜ʖ ͡°)**

 Your grok parser should look like this:

 ![Grok config](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop-4/images/grok-config.png)

-The rule used is the following:
+The rule used is the following, copy past it in your grok parser to make sure to be correctly set for the rest of the workshop:

 ```text
 rule %{ip:network.client.ip} %{notSpace:http.ident:nullIf("-")} %{notSpace:http.auth:nullIf("-")} \[%{date("dd/MMM/yyyy:HH:mm:ss Z"):date}\] "%{word:http.method} %{notSpace:http.url} HTTP\/%{number:http.version}" %{number:http.status_code} %{integer:network.bytes_written} "%{notSpace:http.referer}" "%{data:http.useragent}"